martinusso/DelphiLab/DocsBR/README.md

   CPF.formatted

-  // Check if a CPF is valid
+  // Check if CPF is valid
   CPF.IsValid()
 end;
 ```